Green-throated carib

 The green-throated carib (Eulampis holosericeus) is a species of hummingbird in the subfamily Polytminae.
 It is found in Puerto Rico and most of the Lesser Antilles.

 Taxonomy and systematics

 The green-throated carib was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Trochilus holosericeus.
 Linnaeus based his description on the "black-belly'd green huming bird" that had been described and illustrated by the English naturalist George Edwards in 1743.
 The type locality is the Lesser Antilles.
 The specific name is from the Ancient Greek holosērikos meaning "silken".
 The green-throated carib is now placed in the genus Eulampis that was introduced by the German zoologist Friedrich Boie in 1831 and which it shares with the purple-throated carib (E. jugularis).

-Two subspecies are recognised, the nominate E. h. holosericeus (Linnaeus, 1758) and E. h. chlorolaemus (Gould, 1857).
+Two subspecies are recognized, the nominate E. h. holosericeus (Linnaeus, 1758) and E. h. chlorolaemus (Gould, 1857).